IamDavid2000/IamDavid2000.github.io/README.md

 * Kingman High School - Kingman, Arizona.
 * International Business Management - Payap University International College

+# Objective
+Motivated and adaptable professional with a passion for [specific field or industry], seeking to leverage [relevant skills or experiences] to contribute effectively to a dynamic team at [company name].
+Eager to apply my [mention a specific skill or attribute you possess] in a challenging environment where innovation and collaboration are valued, with the aim of achieving both personal and organizational goals.

 # Experience
 * Front Desk - Circle S Campgrounds, Kingman AZ
 * Server - Bangkok Thai Cuisine, Kingman AZ